How to help someone with a gambling addiction

 It is also important to recognise that it is something that they are currently powerless over.
 While they may have previously made promises about stopping, deleting gambling apps or blocking themselves off websites, gambling is likely now something they can’t simply stop without professional help.

-Encourage professional treatment
+Encourage professional treatment for gambling addiction

 When looking to help someone with a gambling addiction, one of the most important things that you can do is encourage them to get professional treatment.